trakBan/spongebob-cli/README.md

 ------
 # How to install:

-## To download with and install with git:
+## To download with and install with Git:
 #### For UNIX based OS - One Line Execution
 ```bash
 #Sudo isn't required as long as you're not in Root